 And we have not arrived at the furthest depths of human indignity and ugliness; not yet.

 On March 21, the family of the child martyr Hassan Menassra got a telephone call saying they should get ready to receive the corpse of their son in the next few hours.
 Hassan was only fifteen years old when he had been shot six months before.
 That same day, his cousin Ahmed Menassra, 13, had also been shot with live ammunition by the occupying army.
-The soldiers left him bleeding on the ground for a long period; a witness filmed the scene from up close, as Israeli doctors and paramedics stand around him without giving him any medical treatment.
+The soldiers left him bleeding on the ground for a long period; .
 Israeli settlers meanwhile surround him to insult him and spit on his bleeding body.
 More recently a video was released of Ahmed later in an interrogation room with Israeli security agents practicing horrific mental torture on the 13-year old.